 The vast majority of surveyed companies are currently conducting training online.

-Content-wise, many companies currently desire training focused on soft skills for remote work.
+Content-wise, many companies are currently seeking training relating to soft skills in the home office.

-In the long term, both online and in-person formats will be important.
+In the long term, both online and in-person formats are important.

-What is your strategy for continuing education during – and after – Corona?
-Our recommendation continues to be: blended learning – combine the best of both worlds!
+What is your strategy for training during – but also after Corona?
+Our recommendation remains: blended learning – combine the best of both worlds!